Emergency Dentistry Spring

 Get Treatment the Same Day as Your Emergency!

 When a dental emergency strikes, it’s not something you should put off.
 Whether it’s an oral infection caused by unremoved plaque and decay, or a broken or knocked-out tooth caused by forced trauma, both circumstances require professional attention.
-Dr. Kuykendall and his team will do everything they can to see you as soon as possible, ideally the same day.
+Dr. Kuykendall and his team will do everything they can to see you as soon as possible, ideally on the same day.
 It could mean the difference between saving your tooth and needing a replacement later, so don’t delay; call our dental office to schedule an appointment for emergency dentistry in Spring, TX!

 Why Choose Spring Dentist for Emergency Dental Care?